Hollande tax hikes hitting Paris luxury home prices

-LONDON, Sept 10 (Reuters) - Upmarket house prices in Paris reversed two years’ growth in the first half of 2012, falling 3.4 percent on lower demand among well-heeled Parisians looking to flee France’s rising taxes, property agent Savills said on Monday.
+LONDON (Reuters) - Upmarket house prices in Paris reversed two years’ growth in the first half of 2012, falling 3.4 percent on lower demand among well-heeled Parisians looking to flee France’s rising taxes, property agent Savills (SVS.L) said on Monday.

 “Paris is the biggest loser of 2012,” Savills said, citing uncertainty around the future of the euro zone as another reason for the decline.